Scroll Trellis, LLC

 Check that the mesh is straight and secure.
 Gently guide the first few vine stems into the mesh so the plant can begin climbing on its own.

-If you’re mounting on a downspout, lamp post, or smooth metal pole and want a no-drill installation, use our Downspout Trellis, which includes stainless steel cable ties designed specifically for those surfaces.
+For metal poles or round downspouts: the Narrow Trellis is optimized for flat surfaces.
+If you’re mounting on a downspout, lamp post, or smooth metal pole and prefer a no‑drill installation, use the Scroll Trellis Downspout Trellis instead, which includes stainless steel cable ties sized for those surfaces.
+If you’re still deciding between trellises, you can also compare both kits on the “Why Scroll Trellis vs Other Trellises” page.

 Product type

-Narrow mesh garden trellis for climbing plants outdoors
+Narrow mesh garden trellis for climbing plants outdoors.

 Trellis dimensions

-Approximately 108 in (9 ft) tall × 4 in wide
+Approximately 108 in (9 ft) tall × 4 in wide.

-Stands about 2 in off the surface when mounted
+Stands about 2 in off the surface when mounted.

 Materials

-UV-resistant HDPE mesh
+UV‑resistant HDPE mesh.

-Black polypropylene offset brackets
+Black polypropylene offset brackets.

 Hardware

-Nylon fasteners and self-drilling screws for mounting to wood posts and similar flat surfaces
+Nylon fasteners and self‑drilling screws for mounting to wood posts and similar flat surfaces.

 Design

-Tall, narrow profile designed for posts, columns, and other tight spaces
+Tall, narrow profile designed for posts, columns, and other tight spaces.

 Best mounting surfaces

-Wood deck posts, porch columns, pergola posts, fence posts, mailbox posts, and other flat vertical surfaces
+Wood deck posts, porch columns, pergola posts, fence posts, mailbox posts, and other flat vertical surfaces.

 Common uses

-Post trellis for clematis and other climbing vines
+Post trellis for clematis and other climbing vines.

-Mailbox post trellis
+Mailbox post trellis.

-Porch column or deck post trellis
+Porch column or deck post trellis.

-Slim outdoor trellis for small spaces
+Slim outdoor trellis for small spaces.

 Clematis and other climbing vines use leaf stems or tendrils to grip as they grow.
 Giving young plants a little guidance at the start helps them take off more quickly.